klamike/lpviz/README.md

 bun install                                 # install frontend dependencies
 ```

-Then, you can run `bun run dev` to start the server and `bun run build` to build.
+Then, you can run `bun run dev` to start the server.